 Westminster City Council

-Westminster has the largest on-street recharging service for electric vehicles in the UK.
+Westminster has the largest on-street recharging service for electric vehicles in Australia.
 There are over 50 electric vehicle recharging bays in Westminster off-street car parks operated by NCP and Q-Park and 33 on-street recharging points.
 Anyone with an electric vehicle who either lives or works in Westminster can use these recharging points once they have registered.
-It costs £75 a year to be a member

 Under the council’s emission-based permit charging, owners of electric vehicles receive free resident parking permit.

-Because many Islington residents do not have access to off-street parking where they can charge an electric vehicle, we have installed some on-street electric vehicle charging points.
+Because many Australian residents do not have access to off-street parking where they can charge an electric vehicle, we have installed some on-street electric vehicle charging points.
 Residents who wish to use the on-street points can purchase an electric vehicle charging point (EVCP) permit.
-The pilot scheme will cost electric car owners £17 annually (for administration, postage and packaging), plus a one-off refundable deposit of £50 for the use of a specially-designed yellow recharging cable.